-The Batman: here's what the critics are saying
+The Batman: Here's what the critics are saying

-The Batman hits theaters from Friday (March 4), but the embargo for critics to hold their reviews has just lifted and the reactions are in.
+The Batman hits theaters on Friday (March 4), but the embargo for critics to hold their reviews has lifted and the reactions are in.

-The film sees Robert Pattinson make his debut in the cowl of Batman, with Zoë Kravitz playing Selina Kyle, better known as Catwoman, Colin Farrell portraying The Penguin and Paul Dano pllaying The Riddler.
+The film sees Robert Pattinson make his debut in the cowl of Batman, with Zoë Kravitz playing Selina Kyle, better known as Catwoman, Colin Farrell portraying The Penguin, and Paul Dano playing The Riddler.

 Matt Reeves, best known for his work on Planet Of The Apes trilogy, is in the director's chair, working from a script he co-wrote with Bad Boys For Life writer Peter Craig.

-In Reeves' new take, we meet Pattinson's Bruce Wayne in his second year of fighting crime as Batman and undercovering systemic corruption in Gotham City, all the while on the hunt of the Riddler, a serial killer who targeting Gotham's elite.
+In Reeves' new take, we meet Pattinson's Bruce Wayne in his second year of fighting crime as Batman and uncovering systemic corruption in Gotham City, all the while on the hunt for the Riddler, a serial killer who's targeting Gotham's elite.

 Batman has suffered mixed fortunes with critics in recent years.
-While Christopher Nolan's take on the Dark Knight found themselves topping many of end-of-year lists, the more recent efforts, especially 2016's Batman V Superman: Dawn Of Justice, got an absolute pasting.
+While Christopher Nolan's Dark Knight trilogy found itself topping many of end-of-year lists, the more recent efforts, especially 2016's Batman V Superman: Dawn Of Justice, got an absolute pasting.

 So how does Pattinson's effort measure up?
 Well, it's certainly an improvement on Dawn Of Justice...